ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 template: upgrade
 sidebar: true
 image: ../../../assets/upgrades/merge.png
-summaryPoint1: Eventually the current Ethereum Mainnet will "merge" with the beacon chain proof-of-stake system.
+summaryPoint1: Soon the current Ethereum Mainnet will merge with the Beacon Chain proof-of-stake system.
 summaryPoint2: This will mark the end of proof-of-work for Ethereum, and the full transition to proof-of-stake.
-summaryPoint3: This is planned to precede the roll out of shard chains.
-summaryPoint4: We formerly referred to this as "the docking."
+summaryPoint3: This sets the stage for future scaling upgrades including data sharding.
+summaryPoint4: With The Merge, Ethereum's eneregy consumption drops by 99.95%.
+Welcome a new greener Ethereum.
 ---

 <UpgradeStatus dateKey="page-upgrades-merge-date">
-  This upgrade represents the official switch to proof-of-stake consensus.
-This eliminates the need for energy-intensive mining, and instead secures the network using staked ether.
-A truly exciting step in realizing the <a href="/upgrades/vision/">Ethereum vision</a> – more scalability, security, and sustainability.
+The Merge is one of the most significant and high-stakes upgrades in the history of Ethereum.
+Extensive testing and bug bounties have been underway for years to make sure it’s done right, maximizing chances of a successful transition.

+This process is in its final stages, with plans to undergo The Merge on a few public testnets before finally moving forward with Mainnet.
+If you’re as excited about The Merge as we are, follow the <a href="https://blog.ethereum.org">EF Blog</a> or the client communication channels for the latest official word on <em>When Merge?</em>
 </UpgradeStatus>

 ## What is The Merge? {#what-is-the-docking}